What is a purchase order?

 There are a number of advantages to using a purchase order.

-- A purchase order can also be used to help manage inventory, of which handling incoming orders is usually a part.
+- A purchase order can also be used to help manage inventory, of which handling incoming orders are usually apart.
 Purchase orders help employees, or yourself, manage incoming and expected deliveries.

 - As purchase orders include the agreed price, you can factor this straight into your budget.

 - If you don’t have a pre-existing contract, then purchase orders are legally binding.
 Once the seller accepts the purchase order, it forms a legal contract between them and the buyer.
-Because of this, the buyer should make sure the PO is clear so as to avoid confusion.
-This purchase order will also protect you should also help if the buyer refuses to pay.
+Due to this, the buyer should make sure the PO is clear so as to avoid confusion.
+If buyers ever refuse payment, the seller remains protected because of the legally binding contract status of the document.